Last Updated October 2019

 After close to two months at Disney World in the last eighteen (and over twenty Disney World Resorts stays) I’ve come to appreciate staying on site.
 Benefits include extra magic hours, extravagant theming, amazing customer service and surprises even after you get home/.
 I understand the value of paying extra for on-site hotel stays.

 I also know there are SO many Disney World Resort reviews about there.
 Which Disney World Resort you pick will largely determine how much value you get for the extra cost.
-With that in mind I have written many Disney World Resort Reviews and now present twelve Disney World Resorts that I DON’T recommend:
+With that in mind I have written many Disney World Resort Reviews and now present the 10 Worst Disney World Resorts:

 The Grand Floridian

 I fully expect Grand Floridian lovers to be up in arms, but I stand behind my pick.
 After two stays I can confidently state that the Grand Floridian is lovely, but the room is NOT a $600/night hotel room.
 It.
 Just.
 Isn’t.
 I’ve stayed in Hyatt Places that were more thoughtfully appointed and better designed.

 The public areas of the property are incredible, but available to anyone visiting for free.
 Have lunch at the Grand Floridian Cafe or if you’re lucky snag a res for High Tea, take a stroll to Basin for their 1/2 price Mickey soaps at the register, and call it a day.

 I get that the Monorail offers convenience that is available no where else.
 If you MUST have it, stay at the Polynesian or Contemporary.
 At least both of those are unique enough to (kinda?) merit the exorbitant cost.